Research

 • Sustainable mining methodologies (GMES)

-• Forest biomaterials manufacturing (CFRES and ME-EM)
+• Forest biomaterials manufacturing (CFRES and MAE)

 • Responsible management of renewable and non-renewable natural resources, such as water (CEGE), minerals (GMESChE), and biologically-derived materials (CFRES, BIOLBME)